 To find out how to stay in Europe longer than three months, you will need to check the actual visa information of the respective countries.
 It is more likely that requirements will become stricter in the future.

-Get ready for a lot of paperwork for the French visa application!
+Get ready for a lot of paperwork for the French visa application and learn how to stay longer in Schengen!
 Normally it’s required to apply from the relevant French embassy or consulate in your country of residence.
 It is not possible to come to France without a long-term visa and then to apply within the country for a residence permit.
 The French authorities will require such persons to return to their country of residence to apply for the appropriate visa.

 The French embassy or consulate in your country of residence needs following documents and papers: